Sinkidonk/Minetest_coloredwater/README.md

 # Minetest_coloredwater <br>

-<h1>I am leaving this hear as it is if anyone what try and get this to work, for the most part I am done trying to get post_effect_color to work with loop I will still try hear and there to get it to work I will not make it one of the main thing to do anymore.</h1>
+<h1>I am leaving this here as it is if anyone want to try and get this to work, for the most part I am done trying to get post_effect_color to work with loop I will still try here and there to get it to work I will not make it one of the main thing to do anymore.</h1>

 Also forgive any mistake I may make I am somewhat new at lua codeing, and github well I a total noob when it come to github so that that.
 So I am sorry if I don't upload the files the right way, I will try my best. <br>